Table of Contents

 UPSC Botany Syllabus 2024 for Mains

-Before commencing their preparation, candidates are advised to carefully check the UPSC Botany Syllabus 2024.
-This will provide aspirants with a clear understanding of the topics they need to cover and the weightage assigned to each topic.
-The following topics are included in the UPSC Botany Optional syllabus.
+Before starting their preparation, candidates should thoroughly review the UPSC Botany Syllabus 2024.
+This will help aspirants understand the key topics they need to focus on and the weightage given to each.
+The UPSC Botany Optional syllabus includes the following topics:

 The first paper of the UPSC Botany Syllabus covers various topics including Microbiology and plant pathology, cryptogams, phanerogams, plant utility and exploitation, and morphogenesis.
 The complete syllabus for Paper I is provided in the table below for a detailed syllabus.